pcampeti/SGWBProbe/README.md

 The figures produced by these scripts are collected in the folder `figures/`

-### The `files/` folder
+### Available sensitivity curves and response functions
-The strain sensitivity curves as a function of frequency for the experiments used in the paper are included in the folder `files/` in `.npz` format.
+The strain sensitivity curves as a function of frequency for the experiments used in the paper are included in the `files/` folder in `.npz` format.
 Their content can be easily unpacked through a simple script
 ```python
 LISA = np.load(op.join(op.dirname(__file__),'files/S_h_LISA_xcosmo.npz'))